djkormo/katacoda-scenarios/kubernetes-cka-part4/step7.md

 `kubectl get all,ep -n lambda`{{execute}}

-Try to scale nginx deployment to 6 replicas
+Try to scale nginx-deployment deployment to 6 replicas

 **Hint!**
 Look at pods in kube-system namespace, Look at status of the nodes